IlijaAntanasijevic/2-PHP-Project/README.md

 It has an admin panel with all CRUD operations for customizing the content of the app.

-You can find more in the documentation on the author page
+You can find more in the documentation on the author page.

 It was created on 2023-Jun-09